 - No option to have persistent storage for other files on the USB

-Download Multiboot USB
+Download Multiboot USB for Linux

 Just like the Windows USB/DVD tool, UNetBootin is designed to create bootable drives but only for Linux.
 UNetbootin is the only software in this list that even lets you download the ISO from within the app.
 A neat little feature called persistent storage.
 This enables you to save a particular amount of storage on the USB.
 Basically, you can also flash the USB storage and even keep within.
 This feature is especially useful when you want to install software on live bootable drives.

 The ability to download ISOs within the app is a good addition.
 However, it would have been amazing if you could live-boot the ISO within the app.
 Moreover, the UI of UNetbootin looks outdated and the GitHub repo is not that active altogether.

 - Ability to download Linux distros within the app is amazing

 - Option to keep persistent storage while flashing ISOs on the same USB drive